 Cycling Medieval Towns in Costa Brava And The Pyrenees

-In this article, you’ll find practical tips on cycling around the medieval towns in Costa Brava and the Pyrenees, including suggestions for what to see, where to stay and where to grab some delish tapas along the cycling routes.
+In this article, you’ll find practical tips on cycling around the medieval towns in Costa Brava and the Pyrenees, including suggestions for what to see, where to stay, and where to grab some delish tapas along the cycling routes.

 Skipping the medieval towns of Costa Brava while traveling through the coastal region would be the same as visiting Scandinavia and ignoring its lakes.
 Or avoiding Buddhist temples while traveling to Thailand.
 You’ve got my point.